-You must also give employees a nine-hour rest period in between shifts, or pay them $40 for shifts worked within the rest period.
+You must also give employees a nine-hour rest period in between shifts.

 San Francisco, CA

 Employers with at least 40 retail establishments worldwide and 20 or more employees worldwide must provide schedules two weeks in advance.
-They must also as provide a “good faith written estimate” of how many shifts the employee can expect in the next month.

 Retail employers with at least 56 employees worldwide and fast food employers with 56 employees worldwide as well as 20 employees in Emeryville must provide a “good faith estimate” as part of their predictive scheduling laws.
 This means you should provide schedules at least 14 days in advance.
 If you don’t, you must give the employees “Predictability Pay.”